razorpay/blade/packages/blade/src/components/Chip/_decisions/decisions.md

 > **Note**
 >
 > The `Chip` component is inherently tied to the `ChipGroup` and cannot be utilized outside its context.
+This is because the chips are designed to be used in multiples since they represent collections of objects.

 | Prop                    | Type                                    | Default     | Description                                                                                                                                        | Required |
 | ----------------------- | --------------------------------------- | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |